-Ask your doctor is you need to stay away from anabolic steroids since they affect sperm volume for up to one year once you stop taking them.
+Ask your doctor if you need to stay away from anabolic steroids since they affect sperm volume for up to one year once you stop taking them.
 Taking opiates for a long time can lower your testosterone levels.
 Low testosterone affects the quality and quantity of semen.

-Medications used to treat hair loss and prostate issues can also reduce sperm motility or cause low sperm count.
+Medications used to treat hair loss, and prostate issues can also reduce sperm motility or cause low sperm count.
 Common examples of these drugs include Avodart and Propecia medication.

 5- Increase Healthy Fat Intake